EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/software_identifiers.md

 GitHub by Zenodo and archiving your software releases on Zenodo easier.

 * If you do not have a Zenodo account - create one now (preferably using your GitHub account).
 This effectively links the two accounts.
-If you already have a Zenodo account, you can link it to your GitHub account bu navigationg to your [Zenodo profile page](https://zenodo.org/account/settings/profile), selecting the `GitHub` tab, then clicking on `Connect` and authorising Zenodo to access your GitHub account.
+If you already have a Zenodo account, you can link it to your GitHub account bu navigation to your [Zenodo profile page](https://zenodo.org/account/settings/profile), selecting the `GitHub` tab, then clicking on `Connect` and authorising Zenodo to access your GitHub account.
 * Once connected to GitHub, choose which GitHub repository you would like to create a DOI for under the `Repositories` section in Zenodo.
 This will tell Zenodo to create a DOI for your software project as well as issue a new DOI each time you release a new version of software via GitHub.